 Katie Patt graduated from Kenyon College with a BA in History and from the University of Massachusetts with a MA in history.
 Though she is a recent Tucson transplant (only 3 years in the Old Pueblo), Katie has taught middle school history for over a decade in independent schools in Pennsylvania, Massachusetts and Ohio.
 Some of her favorite professional development opportunities have been participating in a National Endowment for the Humanities Landmark Seminar on Hoover Dam, attending Columbia University's Klingenstein Institute, and studying East Asian culture and history with the National Consortium for Teaching about Asia.

-At The Gregory School we believe in educating the whole child.
+At The Gregory School, we believe in educating the whole child.
 The values of character, leadership, and innovation, along with scholarship, are an important aspect of student development and are cultivated throughout the year.
-Curiosity, critical and creative thinking, and effective communication skills are developed throughout the disciplines during students’ time at The Gregory School.
+Students are encouraged to develop personal and social responsibility skills as well as pursue academic endeavors through the 6 C’s: Community, Collaboration, Compassion, Critical and Creative thinking, along with effective Communication.
+These skills are developed throughout each discipline during a student’s time at The Gregory School.
 Student interests and passions are integrated into the implementation of curriculum to help foster engagement and excitement about learning.

 English in fifth grade concentrates on building a strong foundation in reading, writing, and critical thinking.
-In reading, fifth graders will read widely and deeply from among a broad range of high-quality, increasingly challenging literary and informational texts.
-Through extensive reading of stories, dramas, poems, and myths and exposure to visual media from diverse cultures and different time periods, students will gain literary and cultural knowledge, as well as familiarity with various text structures and elements.
-By reading texts in history/social studies, science, and other disciplines, students build a foundation of knowledge in these fields that will also give them the background to be better readers in all content areas.
+In reading, fifth graders will read widely among a broad range of high-quality and increasingly challenging literary as well as informational texts.
+Through extensive reading of stories, dramas, poems, and myths including exposure to visual media from diverse cultures and different time periods, students will gain literary and cultural knowledge as well as familiarity with various text structures and elements.
+By reading texts in history/social studies, science, and other disciplines, students build a foundation of knowledge in these fields that will also give them the background to be stronger readers in all content areas.

-In writing, fifth graders will use writing as a tool for learning and communicating to offer and support opinions, demonstrate understanding of the subjects they are studying, and convey real and imagined experiences and events.
-They will learn to appreciate that a key purpose of writing is to communicate clearly to an external, sometimes unfamiliar audience, and they begin to adapt the form and content of their writing to accomplish a particular task and purpose.
-They will develop the capacity to build knowledge on a subject through research projects and to respond analytically to literary and informational sources.
-To meet these goals, students will devote significant time and effort to writing, producing numerous pieces over short and extended time frames throughout the year.
+Fifth grade writers will use writing as a tool for learning and communicating, to offer and support opinions, demonstrate understanding of the subjects they are studying, and convey real and imagined experiences and events across all disciplines.
+They will learn that a key purpose of writing is to communicate clearly to an external, sometimes unfamiliar audience.
+Additionally, they will begin to adapt the form and content of their writing to accomplish a particular task or purpose.
+5th grader writers will develop the capacity to build knowledge on a subject through research projects and learn to respond analytically to literary and informational sources.
+To meet these goals, students will devote significant time and effort to writing and publishing numerous pieces over short and extended time frames throughout the year.

-History curriculum for fifth grade will cover geography, American History from the American Revolution through the Civil War, American documents, and current events.
-Throughout these units, students focus on the skills of note-taking, reporting, processing information, thinking critically, making decisions, solving problems, interpreting charts/graphics, analyzing research, and communicating information.
-In addition, students will determine the differences between facts and opinions and answer data-based questions using primary and secondary sources to support their findings.
+Throughout these units, students focus on the skills of useful and accurate note-taking, reporting, processing information, thinking critically, making decisions, solving problems, interpreting charts/graphics, analyzing research, and communicating information.
+Students will determine the differences between facts and opinions and answer data-based questions using primary and secondary sources to support their findings.